-When we look at the performance of different models on the MS-MARCO-Pas, we find that PRADA performs worse than $TS{rep}$ in terms of SR when dealing with short texts.
+When we look at the performance of different models on the MS-MARCO-Pas, we find that PRADA performs worse than TS{rep} in terms of SR when dealing with short texts.
 A potential reason is that there are few options in the passage for determining important tokens.
 This result is consistent with the previous observation [27], where the sequence length plays an important role in the high-quality perturbation process and the word replacement would be less reasonable when dealing with extremely short sequences.
-By conducting further analysis, we find that PRADA prefers to keep the original words due to the unsuccessful attack in the greedy word replacement strategy, which contributes to the semantic consistency.
+For TS{rep} , it directly adds query words into the target document to promote its ranking.
+This way, it will contribute to rank promotion significantly for short texts.
+By analyzing the MS-MARCO-Pas dataset, we found that in average, there are about 24% words in a perturbed document generated by term spamming are query words.
+When applying this method to neural ranking models, each added query word contributes significantly to the rank promotion since the exact matching signal is of great importance By conducting further analysis, we find that PRADA prefers to keep the original words due to the unsuccessful attack under the greedy word replacement strategy, which contributes to the semantic consistency.
 In future work, we aim to consider a more advanced objective towards both long text and short text for developing robust NRMs.